Nukesor/pueue/README.md

 SUBCOMMANDS:
     add            Enqueue a task for execution
     clean          Remove all finished tasks from the list (also clears logs) completions    Generates shell completion files.
-Ingore for normal operations edit           Edit the command or the path of a stashed or queued task enqueue        Enqueue stashed tasks.
-They'll be handled normally afterwards help           Prints this message or the help of the given subcommand(s) kill           Kill either all or only specific running tasks log            Display the log output of finished tasks parallel       Set the amount of allowed parallel tasks pause          Pause the daemon and all running tasks.
-A paused daemon won't start any new tasks.
-Daemon and tasks can be continued with `start` Can also be used to pause specific tasks remove         Remove tasks from the list.
-Running or paused tasks need to be killed first reset          Kill all running tasks, remove all tasks and reset max_id restart        Enqueue tasks again
+This can be ignored during normal operations edit           Edit the command or path of a stashed or queued task.
+                   This edits the command of the task by default. enqueue        Enqueue stashed tasks.
+They'll be handled normally afterwards follow         Follow the output of a currently running task.
+This command works like `tail -f` group          Manage groups.
+Without any flags, this will simply display all known groups help           Prints this message or the help of the given subcommand(s) kill           Kill specific running tasks or various groups of tasks log            Display the log output of finished tasks parallel       Set the amount of allowed parallel tasks pause          Pause either running tasks or specific groups of tasks.
+                   Without any parameters, pauses the default queue and all it's tasks.
+                   A paused queue (group) won't start any new tasks.
+                   Everything can be resumed with `start`.
+    remove         Remove tasks from the list.
+Running or paused tasks need to be killed first reset          Kill all running tasks, remove all tasks and reset max_task_id restart        Restart task(s).
+Identical tasks will be created and instantly queued (unless specified otherwise)
     send           Send something to a task.
-Useful for sending confirmations ('y\n') show           Show the output of a currently running task This command allows following (like `tail -f`) shutdown       Remotely shut down the daemon.
+Useful for sending confirmations ('y\n') shutdown       Remotely shut down the daemon.
 Should only be used if the daemon isn't started by a service manager
-    start          Wake the daemon from its paused state and continue all paused tasks.
-Can be used to resume or start specific tasks
+    start          Resume operation of specific tasks or groups of tasks.
+                   Without any parameters, resumes the default queue and all it's tasks.
-    stash          Stashed tasks won't be automatically started.
+                   Can also be used force specific tasks to start. stash          Stashed tasks won't be automatically started.
 Either `enqueue` them, to be normally handled or explicitly `start` them
     status         Display the current status of all tasks switch         Switches the queue position of two commands.
 Only works on queued and stashed commands
 ```

 ## Configs